Your newfound freedom and your Medicare coverage

 Original Medicare if you live in more than one area

 If you have Original Medicare, you’ll probably want supplemental coverage to help pay Original Medicare’s out-of-pocket costs, as Original Medicare on its own does not have a cap on out-of-pocket costs.
-More than eight out of ten Original Medicare beneficiaries have supplemental coverage, either from an employer-sponsored plan, Medicaid, or a Medigap plan.
+Nearly nine out of ten Original Medicare beneficiaries have supplemental coverage, either from an employer-sponsored plan, Medicaid, or a Medigap plan.

 Supplemental coverage from Medicaid includes Part D prescription drug coverage, and supplemental coverage from employers generally includes coverage for prescription drugs.
 But Medigap plans sold since 2006 do not include drug coverage.
 Medicare beneficiaries can purchase stand-alone Medicare Part D prescription coverage if they don’t have creditable prescription coverage from another source.